Sellf/docs/source/includes/_users.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the user to retrieve
+ID | The unique identifier of the user to retrieve